Textualize/textual/docs/help.md

 ## Bugs and feature requests

 Report bugs via GitHub on the Textual [issues](https://github.com/Textualize/textual/issues) page.
-You can also post feature requests via Github issues, but see the [roadmap](./roadmap.md) first.
+You can also post feature requests via GitHub issues, but see the [roadmap](./roadmap.md) first.

 ## Forum